Arteezy: 2024: The International 2024 absent

-In 2024, Arteezy and Shopify Rebellion despite having a good results in the qualifiers round, team never have a success results in tournaments.
-That leads to poor performance and failed in North American qualifier of The International 2024.
-After qualify of The International 2024, Arteezy announced that he step downs from Dota 2 active roster and focus on streaming and content creation.
+After failing to qualify for The International 2024, Arteezy announced that he is stepping down from Shopify Rebellions Dota 2 active roster to focus on streaming and content creation.

 2025: Departure of Shopify Rebellion

-In April 2025, Arteezy announced that he no longer affiliated with the team.
+In April 2025, Arteezy announced that he is no longer affiliated with the team.

 Personal life

-Arteezy was born in Tashkent, Uzbekistan, to Uzbek parents of Russian and Armenian ancestry,[1][2] and moved to Canada at the age of 2.
-He used to speak Russian at home, but due to a lack of practice, can now only understand spoken Russian, and cannot speak nor write it.[3]
+Arteezy was born in Tashkent, Uzbekistan, to Uzbek parents of Russian and Armenian ancestry, and moved to Canada at the age of 2.
+He used to speak Russian at home, but due to a lack of practice, can now only understand spoken Russian, and cannot speak nor write it.
 Before playing Dota 2 professionally he played the original DotA as well as Starcraft II.
 Arteezy played Protoss, and reached Masters before he started playing Dota 2.
 Arteezy dated Chinese content creator, host, interviewer, translator, and a caster named Zhang Tiange, nicknamed "Dove" since 2017.
 Arteezy and Dove became engaged on December 29, 2024.